The Beginner’s Guide To Flexible Dieting

 While you can aim for two pounds of weight loss per week, only very heavy individuals should try for this aggressive rate.
 For most other people, creating a deficit of 1000 calories would put them at risk for nutritional deficiencies and may cause their metabolic rate to decline.

 For most average individuals, a 250-500 calorie deficit per day is where you want to be.

-After you have your target calorie intake, you need to set your macronutrient requirements.
+After your target calorie intake, you need to set your macronutrient requirements.
 Most people will do best consuming around 1 gram of protein per pound of body weight.
 Set that and figure out how many calories it represents (remember there are 4 calories per gram of protein).

-After you’ve arrived at your numbers, you’re all ready to begin and have everything you need to move forward.
+After you’ve arrived at your numbers, you’re ready to begin and have everything you need to move forward.

 So there you have your basic guide to the flexible dieting approach.
-If you’re looking for a little less structure with your diet plan and want the ability to choose foods on the go, this very well may be the perfect plan for you.
+If you’re looking for a little less structure with your diet plan and want the ability to choose foods on the go, this may be the perfect plan for you.
 Many people are currently using it with great success.